ephe-meral/asn/README.md

 ## usage

 Due to the sheer size of the table, the compiler refuses to statically put it into the matcher module within a reasonable amount of time, and with a reasonable usage of memory.
-Thats why we pre-compile the data into erlang-terms in external format and store that, and load it again on demand into a process.
+That's why we pre-compile the data into erlang-terms in external format and store that, and load it again on demand into a process.

 **BEWARE** of wrongly formatted IP addresses!
 This accepts strings and tuples for IPs and integers for AS IDs, where IP-Strings need to be formatted like 'a.b.c.d' where a-d are integers between 0-255.